ms/buildtogether.tech/fairness/index.md

 Harvard's decision to turn away more capable people in favor of less capable ones doesn't make sense if you think that a university's job is to find and train the smartest people it can.
-It makes a lot of sense when you realize that
-<span i="institutional priorities">most institutions' first priority</span> is
+It makes much more sense when you realize that <span i="institutional priorities">most institutions' first priority</span>
-to perpetuate themselves---if it wasn't, they probably wouldn't still be around.
+is to perpetuate themselves: if it wasn't, they probably wouldn't still be around.

 Similarly, the hiring process at many tech companies isn't designed to find the best programmers: instead, it is designed (or has just evolved) to find the